-Table 10 bis: Free share awards to the top ten employees who are not corporate officers, and shares that vested to these beneficiaries
+Table 10 ter: Free share awards to the top ten employees who are not corporate officers, and shares that vested to these beneficiaries

-Free shares awarded to the top ten employees who are not corporate officers, and shares that vested to these beneficiaries Total number of shares (AGAP) awarded/shares (AGAP) vested of which AGAP 2019-01 of which AGAP- 2019-02 of which AGAP- 2019-03 of which AGAP- 2018-01 of which AGAP- 2018-02 of which AGAP- 2018-03 Free shares (AGAP) awarded during the year by the issuer to the top ten employees having been granted the highest number of shares (compre- hensive information) 9,420 3,480 3,480 2,090 370 Free shares (AGAP) on the issuer that vested during the year, for the top ten employees with the highest number of shares vested (comprehensive information) 3,975 80 3,525 370

-\ See to sections 5.2.5 and 5.4.3 for the characteristics and performance conditions attached to the AGAP shares.
+Free shares awarded to the top ten employees who are not corporate officers, and shares that vested to these beneficiaries Total number of shares (AGAP) awarded/shares (AGAP) vested of which AGAP- 2020-01 of which AGAP- 2020-02 of which AGAP- 2019-01 of which AGAP- 2019-02 of which AGAP- 2019-03 of which AGAP- 2018-03 Free shares (AGAP) awarded during the year by the issuer to the top ten employees having been granted the highest number of shares (compre- hensive information) 1,675 1,275 400 Free shares (AGAP) on the issuer that vested during the year , for the top ten employees with the highest number of shares vested (compre- hensive information) 7,845 2,820 2,820 1,835 370 See sections 5.2.5 and 5.4.3 for the characteristics and performance conditions attached to the AGAP shares.
+AGAP preference shares that vested during the financial year.
+These AGAP will be convertible into ordinary shares during the exercise period depending on the achievement of performance criteria (see sections 5.2.5 and 5.4.3).
+I.e., a maximum of 167,500 ordinary shares assuming all performance conditions are achieved.
+I.e., a maximum of 111,750 ordinary shares assuming all performance conditions are achieved. haracteristics and perfor I during the financial year i during te sections 5.2.5. teria (see sections 5.2.5. shares assuming all perf / shares assuming all perf mance conditio .
+These AGAP w and 5.4.3). ormance condi ormance condi ins attached to vill be convertib tions are achiev tions are achiev the AGAP share ole into ordinary ved. ved. s. shares during t he exercise per iod depending

-Table 11: Clarifications regarding the terms of compensa- tion and other benefits awarded to executive corporate officers
+Table 11: Clarifications regarding the terms of compensation and other benefits awarded to executive corporate officers